nishant-amoli/Technology-Innovation-ExerciseRecommenderSystem/README.md

 ### Express

 Step 1) In order to download and install Express, open the terminal or the poweshell (for VS code), and change the directory such that the present present working directory is the application's directory.
-For example, cd D:/Tutorial3/ReactApp .

 Step 2) Now express module can be installed under the npm-module directory using the following command: npm install --save express